 It starts with ignoring AIDS until people we knew started dying from it.
 It started with PATCO and busting unions, sending workers back to working for less than a livable wage while the rich get richer.
 It starts with everything having to make a profit – from prisons to education- rather than being a service to the community.

-We don’t listen to what people have to say when they tell us their story.
+We don’t listen to what people have to say when they tell us their stories.
 People immediately make a judgment and nothing they are told after that will change their minds.
 This is especially true when it comes to hearing about violence against minorities.
 It is true when we hear stories of refugees receiving inhumane treatment at our borders and within our borders.
 “I’ve decided that can’t be true, therefore it isn’t true!” no matter how much evidence there is to the contrary.

 It started with people developing their own scorecard for what they think will get them into heaven.
-Right-wing Christianity seems to say as long as you don’t have an abortion and/or aren’t gay, you’re a shoe-in.
+Right-wing Christianity seems to say as long as you don’t have an abortion and/or aren’t gay, you’re a shoo-in.
 Everything else is okay.
 You can ignore the poor; ignore the homeless veteran (but out that yellow ribbon on your SUV), ignore the under-employed; ignore the mentally ill; ignore the foreigner in your land; as long as your scorecard is clear, nothing else matters.

 I don’t believe that, but too many people do.